LivDevRepeat/playdate_INR/README.md

 1. Launch the app from your Playdate's menu.
 2. Input your latest INR readings as prompted.
 3. Review your history to keep track of your INR levels over time.
-4. Use the app as a positive focus during times when health concerns might keep you indoors.

 ## Contributing 🤝
 Got ideas or suggestions?
 Your contributions are welcome!
 Feel free to open an issue or a pull request.
 Just make sure they align with the Playdate's development guidelines.